floral foam bricks

 Even if you’ve worked with floral foam before, it also contains some tips that you may not have known!

-It’s a video I think you are going to really enjoy, especially if you love arranging flowers and want to learn more.
+I think you will enjoy this video, especially if you love arranging flowers and want to learn more.
 Take a look and see if you agree!

 Its versatility allows you a wide variety of design options while serving as a water source to help extend flower life and maintain beautiful, long-lasting flowers.